-StatsNZ is working on this part of the recommendation and is developing data indicators with Indicators Aoteroa New Zealand - Ngā Tūtohu Aotearoa.
-This set of indicators will go beyond economic measures, such as gross domestic product (GDP), to include wellbeing and sustainable development.
-They will also incorporate New Zealanders' cultural and te ao Māori perspectives.
-The indicators will align with the Treasury's Living Standards Framework.

-15.3 IRM recommendation: develop standards for public consultation on policy initiatives.
+- StatsNZ has a work programme that is in accord with this part of the recommendation.
+It is developing a set of measures for New Zealand's wellbeing: Indicators Aotearoa New Zealand - Ngā Tūtohu Aotearoa.
+This set of measures will go beyond economic measures, such as gross domestic product (GDP), to include wellbeing and sustainable development.
+They will also incorporate New Zealanders' cultural and te ao Māori perspectives. - The Indicators will align with the United Nations' Sustainable Development Goals and the Treasury's Living Standards Framework. - 3.
+IRM recommendation: develop standards for public consultation on policy initiatives.

-what we did: Participation in democratic processes, policy development and service design were discussed with civil society as part of the process to develop the third Plan 2018-20.
-This recommendation was put forward as part of the ideas phase of the third Plan 2018-20 and is reflected in a draft commitment in the third Plan 2018-20.
+Members of the public and civil society organisations raised many ideas for public participation in democratic processes, policy development and service design, with in-depth discussions at public workshops as part of the ideas generation phase for Plan 2018-20.
+This recommendation was put forward in that phase and is reflected in Commitment 5 in the third Plan 2018-20.

-15.4 IRM recommendation: anti-corruption commitments in the next action plan, covering whistleblower protection and a public register of company beneficial ownership.
+4. IRM recommendation: anti-corruption commitments in the next action plan, covering whistleblower protection and a public register of company beneficial ownership.

-what we did: The inclusion of anti-corruption commitments covering whistleblower protection and a public register of company beneficial ownership were included as ideas for the third Plan 2018-20 and were discussed with civil society.
-This recommendation is not a draft action plan commitment as work is already underway outside the development of the third Plan 2018-20.
+The inclusion of anti-corruption commitments covering whistleblower protection and a public register of company beneficial ownership were added to the ideas for the third Plan 2018-20 and were discussed at the public workshops.
+This recommendation did not become an action plan commitment this year as work is already underway outside the development of the third Plan 2018-20.